mozilla/blurts-server/README.md

 We use GCP Cloudrun for dev review – official stage and production apps are built by the Dockerfile and Github Actions.
 Everything that is merged into `main` will deploy automatically to stage.
 The ADR for preview deployment can be found [here](https://github.com/mozilla/blurts-server/blob/main/docs/adr/0008-preview-deployment.md)

+## Observability

+We use opentelemetry for manual and auto-instrumentation of app code.
+We use Sentry for error tracking and some alerting; other alerts are configured on metrics through Grafana ([Yardstick](https://yardstick.mozilla.org/)).
+Error-level logs are automatically captured and sent to Sentry.
+Trace IDs are forwarded to Sentry.
+They can be searched in [Yardstick](https://yardstick.mozilla.org/) for more detailed trace data.

+The infrastructure for viewing traces and metrics locally is automatically set up when you follow #docker-compose-setup instructions.
+It starts 4 services:

+- Otel collector (collects metrics, traces, and logs using OTLP)
+- Tempo (scrapes traces for grafana; in GCP environment we use Cloud Trace)
+- Prometheus (scrapes metrics for grafana; in GCP environment we use Google-Managed Prometheus)
+- Grafana (visualization)

+To view metrics locally, visit [Grafana](http://localhost:3000/d/monitor-dashboard/monitor?orgId=1).
+Some default dashboard panels are seeded.
+To see traces, navigate to the [Explore] pane in Grafana and select the Tempo datasource.
+Note that the data won't propagate immediately, so wait a minute if you're not seeing expected activity show up.

 _**TODO:** add full deploy process similar to Relay_

 _**TODO:** consider whether we can re-enable Heroku Review Apps_